shivannis/xandr-docs-public/xandr-docs/digital-platform-api/network-advertiser-video-analytics.md

 ms.custom: digital-platform-api
 ---

-# Network Advertiser Video Analytics
+# Network advertiser video analytics

 The **Network Advertiser Video Analytics** report can be used to view video event metrics for a specific advertiser that is more detailed than the data provided in the [Network Video Analytics](./network-video-analytics.md) report.
 This report is available to network users only.